nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Logging Levels**

 * `SEVERE` : Critical problem detected which may possibly cause the termination of the application
-* `WARNING` : Can continue, but with caution
+* `WARNING` : Application can still continue to run, but proceed with caution
-* `INFO` : Information showing the noteworthy actions by the App
+* `INFO` : Information showing noteworthy actions by the App
-* `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size
+* `FINE` : Details that are not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

 ### 3.2.
 Configuration

-Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`).
+Certain properties of the application can be cofigured (e.g App name, logging level) through the configuration file (default: `config.json`).